 4. Lowers cholesterol

-Amaranth grain and oil decrease the amount of total cholesterol, triglycerides, very low-density lipoprotein (VLDL) cholesterol and increased fecal excretion (7).
+One of the amaranth benefits is its grain and oil decrease the amount of total cholesterol, triglycerides, very-low-density lipoprotein (VLDL) cholesterol, and increased fecal excretion (7).

 5. Antioxidant activity

 Rich antioxidants of amaranth help in inhibiting lipid peroxidation and protect against serum and liver intoxication.

 It is also beneficial for the recovery of severely malnourished children and increases the body mass index of people formerly wasted by HIV/AIDS (8).